Lilla-Kavecsanszki/downwarddog/README.md

 ## Admin page

-When the superuser or admin is logged in, they have an additional option on the navbar; "Admin".
+When the superuser or admin is logged in, they have an additional option on the navbar; 'Admin'.
 The superuser can use this button to navigate seamlessly onto the administrator page to manage the website and its functionalities detailed in the below features.
 The admin can also access this page by adding '/admin' to the website URL.

 ### F20 Add and Manage an Article

-To add a new article, the admin can use the "+ Add Post" button at the top right corner of the Posts table after opening that and then fill in the required data fields for the article.
+To add a new article, the admin can use the "+ Add Post" button at the top right corner of the Posts table, after opening that, they can fill in the required data fields for the article.
 Each post must have a unique title, and a slug will be automatically generated based on the title as it is typed in.
 If the admin does not upload a specific image for the article, a default image will be used.
-Articles can be saved as a "Draft" also, which is the default status.
-This means those articles are not visible on the Articles page until their status is chnaged to be "Published."
+Articles can be saved as a 'Draft' also, which is the default status.
+This means those articles are not visible on the Articles page until their status is chnaged to be 'Published'.
 This feature helps the admin to save their work before it is completely finished or agreed to by the management team for example and so can complete it at a later time to make it visible to the viewers.

 ![Add an Article](README_docs/images/add_article1.png "add_article1")